 ― Robert M. Pirsig, Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values

 How many years have you been doing genealogy?
-What do you have to show for all your hard research, encased in your gedcoms programs on your computers or bundled in file boxes of notebooks and if you found time, you patiently printed out pages of your work.
+What do you have to show for all your hard research, encased in your gedcoms programs on your computers ?
+Are they bundled in file boxes of notebooks and if you found time, you patiently printed out pages of your work ?
 This is not an article about genealogical organization; there are plenty of them out there.
-I was recently inspired by Valerie Elkins Brown when ROOTSTECH 2013 live-streamed her " gen-organization " talk.
+I was recently inspired by Valerie Elkins Brown when ROOTSTECH 2013 live-streamed her "gen-organization" talk.
 Her motto was to give yourself a break and do it your way.

 Three things that strikes me these days when I look at my genealogical life :

 3) Keep it simple.